agmath/agmath.github.io/index.md

 <br/><br/>

-Hello!
-Welcome to my webpage.
+Hello, and welcome to my webpage!
 I am an Associate Professor of Mathematics at Southern New Hampshire University.
 While I earned my PhD in Mathematics under [Dr. Nancy Eaton](http://www.math.uri.edu/~eaton/) at the University of Rhode Island in 2013, my teaching responsibilities and research interests have transitioned to data science.
 In particular, I am interested in data science that promote the *social good*.
 I hope